Boyz II Men: 2013–2019: Las Vegas residency, Collide and Under the Streelight

 In August 2017, it was announced that Boyz II Men would release a new album titled Under the Streetlight in the fall.
 The album, a collection of covers from the 1950s, along with one original track, "Ladies Man," was released on October 20, 2017, debuting and peaking at number 58 on the US Current Album Sales chart.

 On January 4, 2018, the group was featured in a new track released by Charlie Puth, titled "If You Leave Me Now", created for Charlie Puth's album Voicenotes.

 On September 6, 2018, the group performed at the NFL 2018–2019 season kickoff at Lincoln Financial Field in Philadelphia, PA.

 On October 2, 2018, the group performed "Ladies Man" on ABC's Dancing with the Stars.
 DeMarcus Ware and Lindsay Arnold danced a quickstep to the song.

 The group is featured on a re-imagined version of Take That's song Love Ain't Here Anymore from their number one selling album Odyssey.
 Howard Donald revealed during an interview with Magic Radio that "he fulfilled a dream when they recorded this song".

 On December 15, 2018, the group staged a concert at the Smart Araneta Coliseum with Filipina singers Kyla, Yeng Constantino, KZ Tandingan and Angeline Quinto titled Boyz II Men with DIVAS.

 On September 18, 2019, it was reported that the group would play themselves on the ABC comedy series Schooled.

-On September 30, 2019, Boyz II Men announced their Asia Tour, which took place after returning from their US tour and residency in Las Vegas.
+On September 30, 2019, Boyz II Men announced their Asia Tour, which took place after returning from their US tour and the end of their long-term residency at The Mirage in Las Vegas.
 They visited cities such as Kuala Lumpur (December 1), Bangkok (December 7), Singapore (December 9), and Manila (December 12).